Do Galactic Antiprotons Come from Decaying Dark Matter?: Introduction

-The trans-TeV mass for most decay modes predicts an anti-proton component that is the subject of this letter.
-TeV Weakly Unstable Relic Particles (TWURPs) remain both a candidate for dark matter and for a source of detectable, very energetic anti-protons and $\gamma$-rays at detectable levels.
-In contrast to an annihilation rate, a decay rate does not increase with density; so prior to the cosmic recombination era, less than $10^{-12}$ of the dark matter density would have been dumped into heat, and this would leave a negligible effect on the cosmic microwave background.
-As shown below and in \citep{2016GalacticUHECRs}, many astrophysical extragalactic sources of energetic $\gamma$-rays yield softer spectra than observed, and the fit to the diffuse $\gamma$-ray background is improved when the relatively hard component from TWURP decay is added.
-On the other hand, accounting for the $\gamma$-ray background with yet unresolved astrophysical point sources would constrain the decay rate of dark matter (if it is TWURPs)\citep{2016arXiv160304074G} and hence on $\bar p$s in the Galaxy.
-It is argued that astrophysical sources of $\bar p$s are unlikely to be as strong as the presently allowed signal from TWURP decay.
+As shown in \citet{2016ApJ...822...56G}, many astrophysical extragalactic sources of energetic $\gamma$-rays yield softer spectra than the observed $\gamma$-ray background, especially at high redshift, where the $\gamma$-rays are subject to pair production, and the fit to the diffuse $\gamma$-ray background is improved when the relatively hard component from TWURP decay is added.
+However, accounting for the $\gamma$-ray background with yet unresolved astrophysical point sources constrains the decay rate of dark matter \citep{2016ApJ...822...56G} and hence the flux of antiprotons ($\bar p$s) in the Galaxy that originate in such decay, and may provide an alternative source of hard $\gamma$-rays.